Phinnnty/Train_Cursor-DART-DUBLIN/README.md

 ## Customization Options
 ### Station & Direction
 Configure your preferred station and travel direction:
+- Pick a station
+- & a direction!

 ![image](https://github.com/user-attachments/assets/a3cfca46-e041-4126-822b-e57bbb070b84)

 ### Timing Thresholds
 Set when cursor colors change based on train arrival times:
+- This is entirely customisable by the user.
+- Set the thresholds to suit you!
+   - Minimum Catchable Time indicates the latest you think you can leave (if a train arrives in less time that this, the cursor turns red)
+   - Yellow Warning Threshold indicates if you leave now you'll arrive just before your train does.
+   - Red Display Time indicates how long to show the red cursor before moving on to the next train headed your direction!

 ![image](https://github.com/user-attachments/assets/4072a7a4-7d95-4e64-b578-b3306b4aab5e)

 ### Active Schedule
 Define when the script monitors train times:
+> ***Note***: The cursor only changes during your configured active hours, so you're not always looking at a colored cursor.*

 ![image](https://github.com/user-attachments/assets/b49da87b-8e66-42ca-a8b1-fb638bc1d5d9)